Rong-Zhi/ReinforcementLearning/README.md

 Policy gradients -- [Actor Critic method](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/Actor_Critic) with Continuous Montain Car environment by tensorflow.
 Using Gaussian policy with RBF kernel(with baselien).

+[Relative Entropy Policy search](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/REPS) -- REPS is a policy search algorithm that solve trust region problem by using a KL divergence bound.

-[Relative Entropy Policy search](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/REPS) -- Policy search algorithm, implemented in Nchain problem of OPEN AI gym.
+We implement it in Nchain problem of OPEN AI gym.

 [Trust Region Policy Optmization](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/TRPO)- TRPO maximazes the surrogate loss function by adding a contraint on KL divergence to bound the differnce between old and new policy for each update, and has been successfully implemented for deep reinforcement learning.